Apply for accreditation

-Most recent Periodic Review report (or, in the case of new programmes, initial approval)
+Most recent Periodic Review report (or equivalent) (or, in the case of new programmes, initial approval)

-Additional supporting evidence (optional - see Accreditation Handbook for more information)
+Additional supporting evidence (optional - see the Programme Accreditation Handbook for more information)

 Departments should complete one application form per programme.
-If accreditation is sought for multiple programmes, it may be possible to combine them into a single form/application in certain circumstances.
+If accreditation is sought for multiple programmes, it may be possible to combine them into a single form/application in certain circumstances e.g. if all core modules are shared across programmes.
 Please contact email@example.com for advice before starting a combined application.

 Completed applications should be sent to email@example.com.
 Applications will be checked for completeness and relevance before being assembled for assessment by the Accreditation Review Panel.
 Applicants will be kept informed of progress.

-Integrated Master's geography programmes, where a Master's degree is awarded upon completion of a specialist fourth year.
+Integrated Master’s programmes in geography, where a Master’s degree is awarded upon completion of a specialist fourth year.